Simre1/yampa-sdl2/README.md

 - YampaEngine.Geometry
 - YampaEngine.AppInput
 - YampaEngine.AppOutput
+- YampaEngine.Backend
 - [Data.Colour.SRGB](https://hackage.haskell.org/package/colour-2.3.4/docs/Data-Colour-SRGB.html)
 - [Data.Colour.Names](https://hackage.haskell.org/package/colour-2.3.4/docs/Data-Colour-Names.html)
 - [Data.SG](https://hackage.haskell.org/package/SGplus-1.1)

 In addition to importing YampaEngine, you also need to import a graphics backend.
 The only option right now is SDL, which you can find in YampaEngine.Backend.SDL.
 That means you need the library [sdl](https://www.libsdl.org/) installed on your pc.

 Here is a working example that you can also find in the test folder.
+You can move the orange square with the arrow keys.

 ```haskell
 {-# Language Arrows #-}